 Phyllis Cilento has, in recent years, been lauded as Queensland’s great female medical pioneer, a title that rightfully belongs to another woman.
-However, the true story of Queensland’s ground-breaking female medical pioneer is a tale of not one, but two women, Lilian Cooper and Josephine Bedford.
-Destiny Rogers tells the story of two magnificent Queensland women.
+However, the true story of Queensland’s ground-breaking female medical pioneer is a tale of not one, but two magnificent women, Lilian Cooper and Josephine Bedford.

 “This is the story of Lilian Violet Cooper, but it cannot be told without constant reference to Mary Josephine Bedford, as their lives were so intertwined.
 Together they contributed to the quality of life and the development of Brisbane.
 Their industry and dedication eased the way for many Queensland women to follow.”